-Unlike some towns, Pikeville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pikeville are a mix of both white- and blue-collar jobs.
-Overall, Pikeville is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Pikeville who work in sales jobs (11.04%), office and administrative support (10.09%), and management occupations (9.78%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pikeville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pikeville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Pikeville who work in office and administrative support (15.85%), management occupations (14.94%), and sales jobs (6.10%).

 Pikeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Pikeville in 2010 was $21,108, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,432 for a family of four.
+The per capita income in Pikeville in 2018 was $26,857, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $107,428 for a family of four.
 However, Pikeville contains both very wealthy and poor people as well.

-Pikeville is a somewhat ethnically-diverse town.
+Pikeville is a very ethnically-diverse town.
 The people who call Pikeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pikeville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pikeville include Irish, German, French , and Scots-Irish.
+Important ancestries of people in Pikeville include English, German, Irish, European, and Italian.

 The most common language spoken in Pikeville is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Italian and Spanish.